AdguardTeam/AdguardKnowledgeBase/01.general/01.adguard-ad-filters/docs.en.md

 <a name="introduction"></a>
 ## Introduction

 This article is about the filters we create to use in AdGuard and other ad-blocking software (e.g., uBlock Origin).
 Filters are sets of rules in text format used by AdGuard apps and programs to filter out advertising and privacy-threatening content such as banners, pop-ups, or trackers.
 Filters contain lists of rules based on their purpose.
 Language filters include rules for corresponding language segments of the Internet (e.g., the German filter).
-Task-based filters group rules that fulfil a specific task, such as the Social media filter or the Tracking Protection filter.
+Task-based filters group rules that fulfill a specific task, such as the Social media filter or the Tracking Protection filter.
 Enabling or disabling a filter makes it easier to work with the entire list of rules at once.

 <a name="policy"></a>
 ## AdGuard Filters Policy